imsakshi/imsakshi.github.io/about.md

 I am a Data Scientist,Trainer and social media addict.

-Recently I am researching on Data Science Experience(DSX),a new offering from two giants of IT world IBM and Hortonworks.
+Recently I am researching on applying Deep Learning models to stock market data.

+In past I had worked with companies like Intellipat Inc,Cetpa Infotech Ltd.

-You can contact me for some opportunity as Trainer in Machine Learning , Natural Language Processing and Data Science using R or Python.I would love doing that!!.
+You can contact me for some opportunity as Trainer in Machine Learning, Natural Language Processing and Data Science using R or Python.I would love doing that!!.

-Also interested in some internship opportunity in Data Science and Analytics.
+Also interested in some contractual opportunity in Data Science and Analytics.

 ### Contact me